Jack Fowler (footballer, born 1899): Swansea Town

 At Swansea, Fowler replaced Jack Smith at centre forward and made 14 appearances, scoring six goals at the end of the 1923–24 season.

 The following season, Fowler was ever-present and with 28 goals he was the club's top-scorer for the season at the end of which Swansea claimed the Third Division South title, one point ahead of Fowler's former club.
 Fowler's goal tally made him the top-scorer across the Third Division South.
 Fowler's goal tally included five in a match against Charlton Athletic on 27 September 1924, which remains the club's record for the most goals in a match.

 Described as a "player of strength and brain", Fowler was a shrewd and determined leader of the Swansea forward line and continued his goal-scoring exploits in the Second Division, scoring 28 goals for the second consecutive year.
 Fowler soon became a favourite at the Vetch Field, with the crowd urging him on with their own version of a popular song of the time: "Chick chick chick chicken, score a little goal for me".
 Between 1924 and 1929, Fowler scored nine hat-tricks for Swansea.

 Fowler received his first international call up for the visit of England to Vetch Field on 28 February 1925, with the visitors running out 2–1 winners.
 The following year, Wales visited London and in the match at Selhurst Park on 1 March 1926, Fowler scored twice to enable his country to claim a 3–1 victory.

 By 1930, Fowler had lost his place in the Swansea Town side to Ronnie Williams and after only making one appearance in the 1929–30 season, he was transferred to Clapton Orient.
 In his seven seasons with Swansea, Fowler scored 113 goals from 183 appearances.

 Clapton Orent

 At Orient, Fowler had dropped to the Third Division South, where he made a total of 80 appearances, but was unable to replicate his goal-scoring exploits with Swansea, managing only 15 goals in two seasons, before injury brought his career to a close.

 Later career

 On retirement from football, Fowler returned to Swansea where he kept the Rhyddings Hotel in Brynmill for 35 years.

 International appearances

-In all, Fowler made sixty nine appearances for Wales in international matches, as follows:
+In all, Fowler made six appearances for Wales in international matches, as follows: